(a) The commissioner may issue permits, with or without a fee, to:

 (b) Application for a permit must be accompanied by a permit fee, if required.

 (a) The commissioner shall establish a fee schedule for permits to control or harvest aquatic plants other than wild rice.
 The fees must be set by rule, and section 16A.1283 does not apply, but the rule must not take effect until 45 legislative days after it has been reported to the legislature.
-The fees shall not exceed $2,500 per permit and shall be based upon the cost of receiving, processing, analyzing, and issuing the permit, and additional costs incurred after the application to inspect and monitor the activities authorized by the permit, and enforce aquatic plant management rules and permit requirements.
+The fees shall be based upon the cost of receiving, processing, analyzing, and issuing the permit, and additional costs incurred after the application to inspect and monitor the activities authorized by the permit, and enforce aquatic plant management rules and permit requirements.

 (b) A fee for a permit for the control of rooted aquatic vegetation for each contiguous parcel of shoreline owned by an owner may be charged.
 This fee may not be charged for permits issued in connection with purple loosestrife control or lakewide Eurasian water milfoil control programs.